Get great health benefits!

 Have you ever calculated what smoking does to your wallet?
-Take the money you spend on cigarettes, usually $5 to $10 a pack and (if you smoke a pack every day), multiply that by 365.
+Take the money you spend on cigarettes each day and multiply that by 365.
 That’s almost $2,000 a year on the low end!
 If you smoke a pack a day, you’ll spend around $20,000 over the next 10 years.
 Can you think of other ways you’d like to spend that money?
 Use our handy calculator on the right to know how much you'll save.

 Here’s a tip: Put the cash you’d spend on cigarettes in a jar, set a goal and reward yourself with a treat after you have saved enough money.
 You deserve it!
 Here’s how some ex-smokers have spent their money:

 “Instead of spending money on cigarettes, I dedicated those dollars to a savings account for three months and bought an iPad.”

 “The first thing I did was to shift my cigarette money over to the nicotine patch.
 I felt much better knowing I was using the same cash toward improving my health instead of destroying it.
 It really helps me stay away from cigarettes.”

 “I stopped smoking 3½ months ago.
 Since then, I’ve saved a whopping $1,350! ($9 per pack, 1½ packs per day).
 My husband and I are planning a Mediterranean cruise when I reach one year smoke-free.”

 Improve your sense of accomplishment and self-mastery.